jhgann/aws-personal-website/README.md

 ## Building this website

 Recently, I completed the AWS Solution Architect - Associate certification, but wanted more hands on experience building in AWS.
-I discovered the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) while working on a few personal projects and tutiorials.
+I discovered the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) while working on a few personal projects and tutorials.
 I had also recently completed the [Complete AWS SAM Workshop](https://catalog.workshops.aws/complete-aws-sam/en-US), so using the Serverless Application Model along with the resume challenge felt like a good fit.

 ## My development flow
 ### Static website